Dynamical Boson Stars: Introduction

 \subsection{The nature of a boson star}

-Boson stars are constructed with a complex scalar field coupled to gravity (as described in Section~\ref{section:solving}).
-A complex scalar field $\phi(t,{\bf r})$ can be decomposed into two real scalar fields $\phi_{\rm R}$ and $\phi_{\rm I}$ mapping every spacetime event to the complex plane
+Boson stars (BS) are constructed with a complex scalar field coupled to gravity (as described in Sect.~\ref{section:solving}).
+A complex scalar field $\phi(t,\mathbf{r})$ can be decomposed into two real scalar fields $\phi_{\mathrm{R}}$ and $\phi_{\mathrm{I}}$ mapping every spacetime event to the complex plane

-Such a field possesses energy because of its spatial gradients and time derivatives and this energy gravitates holding the star together.
+Such a field possesses energy because of its spatial gradients and time derivatives, and this energy gravitates holding the star together.
 Less clear is what supports the star against the force of gravity.
 Its constituent scalar field obeys a Klein--Gordon wave equation which tends to disperse fields.
-This is the same dispersion which underlies the Heisenberg Uncertainty Principle.
-Indeed, Kaup's original work~\cite{Kaup:1968zz} found energy eigenstates for a semi-classical, complex scalar field, discovering that gravitational collapse was not inevitable.
-Ruffini and Bonazzola~\cite{PhysRev.187.1767} followed up on this work by quantizing a real scalar field representing some number of bosons and they found the same field equations.
+This is the same dispersion which underlies the Heisenberg uncertainty principle.
+Indeed, Kaup's original work \citep{Kaup:1968zz} found energy eigenstates for a semi-classical, complex scalar field, discovering that gravitational collapse was not inevitable. \cite{PhysRev.187.1767} followed up on this work by quantizing a real scalar field representing some number of bosons and they found the same field equations.

 None of this guarantees that such solutions balancing dispersion against gravitational attraction exist.
-In fact, a widely known theorem, \textbf{Derrick's Theorem}~\cite{Derrick:1964ww} (see also~\cite{1966JMP.....7.2066R}), uses a clever scaling argument to show that no regular, static, nontopological localized scalar field solutions are stable in three (spatial) dimensional flat space.
+In fact, a widely known theorem, \emph{Derrick's theorem} \citep{Derrick:1964ww} (see also \citealp{1966JMP.....7.2066R} and its extension to the case of a general non-canonical scalar field \citealt{2013PhRvD..88f7302D}), uses a clever scaling argument to show that no regular, static, nontopological localized scalar field solutions are stable in three (spatial) dimensional flat space.
 This constraint is avoided by adopting a harmonic ansatz for the complex scalar field

 and by working with gravity.
-Although the field is no longer static, as shown in Section~\ref{section:solving} the spacetime remains static.
-The star itself is a stationary, soliton-like solution as demonstrated in Figure~\ref{fig:soliton}.
+Although the field is no longer static, as shown in Sect.~\ref{section:solving} the spacetime remains static.
+The star itself is a stationary, soliton-like solution as demonstrated in Fig.~\ref{fig:soliton}.